frconor-ebook/meditations/_posts/2025-06-16-the-anniversary-of-the-first-three-priests-of-the-prelature.md

 ---
 layout: homily
-title: "The Anniversary of the Ordination of the First Three Priests of the"
+title: "The Anniversary of the First Three Priests of the Prelature"
 ---

 By Fr.
 Conor Donnelly